LorenzNacilla/Murder-Mystery-Solution/README.md

 ```
 Transcript is: I was hired by a woman with a lot of money.
 I don't know her name but I know she's around 5'5" (65") or 5'7" (67").
 She has red hair and she drives a Tesla Model S. I know that she attended the SQL Symphony Concert 3 times in December 2017.

-Joined the facebook_event_checkin, person, and drivers_license tables together using the WHERE clause to filter based on Jeremy's transcript:
+Joined the facebook_event_checkin, person, and drivers_license tables together using the WHERE clause to filter based on the killer's transcript:
 ```
 SELECT
 	T2.id,